KrisKov76/KrisKov76/README.md

 <img width="40%" align="right" alt="Github" src="https://i.postimg.cc/bJqyPSQ1/my-python.png" />

 **About me:**
-- 🔭 I’m currently working in SOpharmacy - part of the Sopharma family!
+- 🔭 I’m currently working in SOpharmacy - part of the Sopharma big family!
-- ⚡ Fun fact: I am a Pharmacy Manager 👨‍⚕️, but also a future Software Developer
+- ⚡ Fun fact: I am a Pharmacy Manager 👨‍⚕️, but also a future software developer (i hope)
-- 📖 I'm a student in Bulgarian Software University 🧑‍🎓
+- 📖 I'm a student in Bulgarian Software University (SoftUni) 🧑‍🎓
-- 📫 How to reach me: kovachev2012@gmail.com
+- 📫 How to reach me: kovachev2012@gmail.com, tel. +359885447282

 <br/><br/>
   <a href="your-python-URL">